wilferraciolli/fullCycle-liveTrackingRoutes/simulator/golang-simulator/README.md

 # Simulator - GoLang

 used to simulate the cars moving around the map.
+The main usage for this service is to handle and publish events Eg carMoved, routeCreated...
 Microservice built using the Go language.

 # Prerequisites